vasudevanv/uberuno/index.md

 * At the end of the game, the Green One counts as one word card.

 ### Russian
-The action of the ones remains the same as old school, except the magnitude of their action is determined by "Russian Roulette".
-The player flips a card from the top of the draw pile and this determines the magnitude of the action.
+The action of the ones remains the same as old school, except the magnitude of their action is determined by "Russian Roulette", i.e., the player flips a card from the top of the draw pile and this determines the magnitude of the action.

-####Red One
+#### Red One
 To determine the number of cards to give away the player flips a card from the top of the deck until a numbered card is reached.
 If the number is greater than the number of cards in the player's hand, the player must draw up to that number of cards.

-####Yellow One
+#### Yellow One
 The player flips a card from the top of the deck and the consequences are as follows If the drawn card is
   * Numbered Card : The player exchanges their hand for that many cards.